 The Company is dependent on the Investment Adviser for investment, operational and financial advisory services.
-The Investment Adviser, in turn, depends on information technology systems in order to assess investment opportunities, strategies and markets and to monitor and control risks for the Company.
+The Investment Adviser, in turn, depends on information technology systems in

 It is possible that a failure of some kind which causes disruptions to these information technology systems could materially limit the Investment Adviser's ability to adequately assess and manage the investments of the Company, formulate strategies and provide adequate risk control.
 Any such information technology-related difficulty could harm the performance of the Company.